 This is made possible by another area in which Mattel's Darkseid is better: articulation.
 DC Superheroes Darkseid moves at the ankles, knees, thighs, hips, waist, gloves, elbows, biceps, shoulders and neck - that's 18 to DCD's 11.
 His head, shoulder and hips are balljoints, for maximum poseability.
 His waist is actually a bit higher than usual, at the top of his big gray belt.

 Darkseid has one accessory: a small, handheld computer which is covered with typical Kirby-ish designs.
 It's most likely a Mother Box, the all-purpose sentient computers that exist in the Fourth World comics.
-It's just a solid grey piece, but it's designed really well and he looks great holding it.
+It's just a solid grey piece, but it's designed really well with fancy little tech details all over and he looks great holding it.

 Mattel made a really... well, I was going to say "odd," but that's not right.
 They made a really stupid choice with DCSH4.
 Series 3 came with cardboard backdrops for the characters.
 Granted, they were all the same backdrop, which was lazy, but it still worked.
 For Series 4 they've gone back to including reprint comics, like they did for Series 2 - another Superman series.
 The problem is, they included the same exact reprint comics from Series 2, so Darkseid is packed with a comic that's all about Bizarro.
 What the hell, Mattel?